Who can see my posts and replies in Mastodon? How do I choose post visibility settings? How do I send DMs in Mastodon?

 Can I do this through apps too?

-Yes and no. The official apps don’t have notification bells yet, but some third party ones do such as Ice Cubes and Toot! on iPhone/iPad, or Tusky and Fedilab for Android.
-The ones that support the notification bell may sometimes have a slightly different interface, for example the Toot! app has a “Notify” button instead of a bell icon.
+Yes and no. The official apps don’t have notification bells yet, but some third party ones do such as Ice Cubes on iPhone/iPad, or Tusky and Fedilab on Android.
+The ones that support the notification bell usually show an actual bell icon, but some may have a slightly different icon.

 ↩ Back to the front page